 Pride Festival Dublin

 Dubliners are tolerant when it comes to religion as well.
-Back in 2017, a report published by the PEW Research Center found that Ireland was among the most religiously tolerant countries in the world.
+In 2021, a report published by the PEW Research Center found that Ireland was among the most religiously tolerant countries in the world.

 More recently, the Government also introduced a new law that allows police officers to wear turbans and hijabs as part of their uniform, making it a viable career option for more diverse groups.
 So rest assured that you’ll be able to practice your religion freely here too.